Quick Tour

 Docker-Compose

-Create a docker-compose.yaml file at the project directory
+Create a docker-compose.yaml file in the project directory

 version: '3'